 Homomorphic encryption applications

-Besides the two use cases mentioned earlier in this article, there are many more applications.
-For example, Microsoft has done extensive research on what is known as Private Set Intersection (PSI).
+In addition to the two applications highlighted earlier in this article, numerous other uses exist.
+For instance, Microsoft has conducted thorough research on a technique known as Private Set Intersection (PSI).Private Set Intersection (PSI).
 “PSI is a secure multi-party computation cryptographic technique that allows two parties holding sets to compare encrypted versions of these sets to compute the intersection.
 Neither party reveals anything to the counterparty except for the elements in the intersection,” explains Professor Rizomiliotis.

 “The feature notifies users if any of their saved passwords have been found in a third-party breach.
 All this is done while ensuring Microsoft doesn’t learn the user’s passwords.
 The underlying technology ensures privacy and security of the user’s passwords, which means that neither Microsoft nor any other party can learn the user’s passwords while they are being monitored,” reads a Microsoft Research blog.